pervices/releases/README.md

 sudo systemctl status crimson-server

-The log results will indicate the radio chain, frequency and offset you will need.
+The log results will indicate the radio chain, frequency and offset you will need, and are automatically used in the calibration tables.

+UHD
+===

+After updating all components, ensure that you are running an appropriate version of UHD.
+Speaking broadly, if you compiled from master, then you should use the master UHD branch.
+If you compiled from another branch, you should use the corresponding branch, unless otherwise specified.